|

 This turns debug information from the interpreter on and

-an error that you might not be able to resolve.
-The
+you might not be able to resolve.
+The debug information

 Interpreter->Save